eeditiones/tuttle/README.md

 -  [node](https://nodejs.org/en/): `v12+`
 -  [exist-db](https://www.exist-db.org): `v5.3.0+` (works with Version [GITSHA: 4a8124](https://github.com/eXist-db/exist#4a8124))
--  the data xar containing the target collection must be installed prior to using Tuttle
 -  Authtoken for git repository to use

 ## Building and Installation